I know you're saying, why didn't you tell him that during the break?

 And a lot of Americans can't understand why.

-What who is this man?
+Who is this man?

 Well, here's the problem.

-What he's really going to be coming to the American people and asking for is an extension to his contract.
+When I look at this election next year, what he's really going to be coming to the American people and asking for is an extension to his contract.

-He wants a four year extension to his contract to be president of the United States.
+He wants a four-year extension to his contract to be president of the United States.

-So we have to measure them.
+So we have to measure him.

-And how do we measure them?
+And how do we measure him?

 Well, unemployment.

-Oh, unemployment is higher than significantly higher than when he took over.
+Unemployment is higher than significantly higher than when he took over.

 You know, what about the value of people's homes?